mccornet/pl-900/exam_questions/exam_questions.md

 - D. Export the data to Microsoft Excel for coworkers to import and view in Power BI.
 - E. Embed reports in your company's internal web portal.

+> **Discussion**
+>
+> My Notes: C and D would always be out of date data
+>
+> Community notes:
+>
+> "B. Publish the dashboard as an app to your coworkers."
+Workspaces are published as apps, not Dashboards directly.
+You need to account for what else is in the workspace before determining if you want to publish it, or create a new separate workspace for any application that you will share
+>
+> "B. Publish the dashboard as an app to your coworkers."
+Since when this capability is added to Power BI?
+Can we publish dashboard in power bi?
+The Power BI Desktop application only allows you to build and publish reports.
+Once you have published this to the Web Service, you can then create dashboards there.
+An easy way is to simply start pinning visuals from any report page. https://community.powerbi.com/t5/Desktop/How-to-publish-a-dashboard/m-p/170688
+>
+> -----
+>
 > **Correct Answer:** *ABE* [🗳️](https://www.examtopics.com/exams/microsoft/pl-900/view/15/#) **B???**
 > A: Basic Sharing for Dashboards and Reports through a workspace is the most common way of sharing the Power BI content.
 Basic Sharing is very simple and easy to use method.
 You can simply click on the Share button in the dashboard or report, and then share it with other users.
 > ![img](0007100001.png)